 TOOLS/bpfolder and call

-sbt compileto compile the BugPicker.
+sbt compileto compile the BugPicker UI.
 You can run the BugPicker using

 - [Optional - but highly recommended] Edit the file